-Belkaglazer is a complex EA allowing traders to build diverse trading strategies in different markets (FOREX, FORTS, Crypto, Indices) and create market studies.
+Belkaglazer EA is a complex Expert Advisor allowing traders to build diverse trading strategies in different markets (FOREX, FORTS, Crypto, Indices).

-- The EA is based on 4 models: PriceChannel, Pivot, PriceAction, PRNG.
-The models have a clear logic.
-The EA has a modular structure;
+- The EA is based on 4 models with clear logic: PriceChannel, Pivot, PriceAction, PRNG;

 - This is a sophisticated platform that can trade momentum, breakout, counter-trend, mean-reversion, scalping, and other strategies depending on settings or set-files;

 - Works with different types of MM.
 Author’s strategies do not use Martingale, grid, hedging and other risky Money Management techniques; every trade is protected by stop-loss;

-- Backtested with 99.9% modeling quality and variable spread.
+- Backtested with 99.9% modelling quality and variable spread.
 Backtest results match live trading.

 - Breakout [BR] is the price movement through certain support/resistance levels that prevent prices from moving lower/higher.
 The breakout strategy typically enters the market during periods of high volatility with a buy/sell pending stop order that is placed at a horizontal resistance/support level.
 A strong price movement may be a trigger for a breakout.
 Breakout[BR] trading is a form of Momentum[M] trading.

 - Momentum [M] is a general class of strategies based on the continuance of current trends.
 The idea behind this strategy is that after a significant short term movement, the price will continue to move in the given direction until it loses strength.
 This strategy consists in buying/selling an asset after an unusually large upward/downward price movement.
-As a rule, it opens a position with a market order executed in the momentum direction.
+As a rule, it opens trades with a market order executed in the momentum direction.

 - Mean Reversion [MR] is a general class of strategies based on the assumption that after a strong movement, the price will revert towards the mean (average value).
 This strategy is often referred to as counter-trend or reversal trading.
 It consists in selling/buying an asset after an upward/downward price movement.
 The strategy enters the market in the opposite direction with a pending limit or market order when the price comes close to a support/resistance level.